nnleaf/Debian_InitialScript/README.md

 ## Instructions

-1. Create a VM and install Debian as usual.
+1. Create a VM and install Debian as usual
-2. Ensure VM is set to static IP on Firewall
-3. SFTP in and transfer over SCRIPT folder to $HOME
+2. Login as initial user
+3. Transfer start.sh to /home/$user/.
-4. SSH into VM and run the following command
+4. SSH into VM

-`sudo sh $HOME/SCRIPT/start.sh`

-5. Proceed with securing VM in documentation
+5. Run the following commands
+`su root`
+`bash /home/$user/start.sh`

 ## Upcoming